 Know the common scams.
 Envelope stuffing, rebate processing, at-home assembly work, medical billing or claims processing and refund recovery are commonly used by scammers.

 Learn about the FTC’s Business Opportunity Rule.
 Under this rule, companies are required to disclose key information about business opportunities they are selling, to provide references and to back up claims about how much you can earn.

 Finally, as a rule of thumb, avoid offers that seem too good to be true.
-If you think you’ve been targeted by a job scam, you can submit a complaint to the Georgia Department of Law’s Consumer Protection Division by visiting consumer.ga.gov or calling 404-651-8600.
+If you think you’ve been targeted by a job scam, you can submit a complaint to the Georgia Attorney General's Consumer Protection Division by calling 404-651-8600.

 Submit your own question to Consumer Ed.
 Remember…we do not give legal advice.
 Always consult a lawyer about legal issues.